patware/AuxLed/proto/proto.md

 ### Pod Lens

+This is the "Pod" protective lens, not the individual LED lenses.

 Polycarbonate seems the obvious choice for a lens.
-The lens can be tailored for focused (spot for long distance) versus omni-direction (flooding).

 Question: Can a 3D printer print polycarbonate lenses or is it better to buy directly from a manufacturer ?